Charles Kelly papers, 1889-1971 PDF

 Unpublished manuscript of twenty-nine short stories about people and experiences on the desert.
 Including The Desert, The Great Salt Desert, Jack's Place, Owl Springs, The Fish Miner, They Passed Here, Mountain Meadows, Skull Valley, The Dirty Devil, Mustang Al, Hosteen Pishlaki, Home on the Desert, Rainbow in Stone, King of the Desert, Crossing of the Fathers, Sevitoats, Lonely Dell, Desert Sailor, Monument Valley, Black Rock Cave, Hoskinini Begay, Gateway to the West, Romance on the San Juan, Queen Ann, The Lost Josephine Mine, Hole-in-the-Wall, Desert Picture Gallery, A Road Paved with GemsLure of the Desert.

-"Utah's Black Friday: History of the Mountain Meadows Massacre of 1857"
+"Utah's Black Friday: History of the Mountain Meadows Massacre of 1857" manuscript and research materials

 Cradlebaugh, Judge John

 A statement from the Minute Book and Naturalization Record, 1855-1865, Provo, Utah, April 4, 1859 (WPA copy).
 Mormon attitudes toward the federal courts.